 - The content is essential?
-Is there any content that is nice for learners to know, but not absolutely essential or important for them to achieve the objective of the course?
+Is there any content that is nice for learners to know, but not absolutely essential or important for them to achieve the plain granola bar recipe and the objective of quick easy granola bar recipes and of the basic granola bar recipe and the course?

 Please do not worry about grammar.
 I know that grammatical issues can be distracting.
-But, we will have a professional editor comb through the content once we’ve finalized it.
+But, we will have a professional editor comb through the recipe for granola bars with quick oats and the content once we’ve finalized it.

-This is the [last] round of revisions.
+This is the diy granola bar recipe and the [last] round of easy granola bars for kids and of revisions.
 This means that it is essential to catch any issues now so that [company] does not incur additional costs and so that we can continue to stay on schedule.

 There are two options for providing feedback:

-- You can review the content and then we can meet to discuss it.
+- You can review the how to granola bars and the content and then we can meet to discuss it.

-- You can review the content and note your feedback with tracked changes and/or comments.
+- You can review the how to make granola bars out of granola and the content and note your feedback with tracked changes and/or comments.